-Before seeing what a closure is, we have to first understand what are nested functions and non-local variables.
+Before seeing what a closure is, we have to first understand what nested functions and non-local variables are.

 Nested functions in Python

-A function which is defined inside another function is known as nested function.
+A function that is defined inside another function is known as a nested function.
 Nested functions are able to access variables of the enclosing scope.

 A Closure is a function object that remembers values in enclosing scopes even if they are not present in memory.

 - It is a record that stores a function together with an environment: a mapping associating each free variable of the function (variables that are used locally but defined in an enclosing scope) with the value or reference to which the name was bound when the closure was created.